wotGPT/ccna-labs/Lab-01-Basic-Network/README.md

 - Devices must be in the same subnet to communicate
 - Switches allow devices in the same network to communicate
 - Ping is a basic but powerful troubleshooting tool

+> Note: Connectivity will fail if devices are in different subnets, which will be explored in later labs.